LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				+ Another way is to use more bits and stages for seq (we do not use due to stage limitation)
 					* For example, we can use a 64-bit register array for seq (register_hi for highest 32 bits, while register_lo for lowest 32 bits)
 					* Due to lack of comparator within each ALU, we must maintain savedseq_hi and savedseq_lo in two 32-bit register arrays, which wastes stage
-				+ NOTE: the following packets have seq_hdr
+				+ NOTE: most packets have seq_hdr except normal requests from client and normal responses from switch/server
-					* PUTREQ_POP
-				+ TODO: both GETRES_POP, PUTREQ_POP, and evicted packets needs to set savedseq correspondingly
-					* TODO: Note that for GETRES_POP which carries savedseq from server, if new PUT/DEL arrives at switch after GETRES_POP is applied into switch, the assigned seq must be larger than that carried from server
-				+ TODO: server also needs to save the seq number, which should be invisible to client
+					+ Server also needs to save the seq number, which should be invisible to client
 		* Stage 2: savedseq, lock
 			- For PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, if iskeymatch=1, try_update_savedseq: if seq<=savedseq, directly send back response; otherwise, update vallen and value before sending back response
-			- TODO: For PUTREQ_POP/DELREQ_POP, set_and_get_savedseq: set savedseq=seq_hdr.seq, and get old savedseq into seq_hdr.seq
+			- For PUTREQ_POP/DELREQ_POP, set_and_get_savedseq: set savedseq=seq_hdr.seq, and get old savedseq into seq_hdr.seq
 				+ NOTE: original packet can use seq_hdr.seq (old) for eviction, yet cloned packet does not need seq due to for response
+			- For PUTREQ_LARGE/PUTREQ_LARGE_RECIR, get_savedseq: get old savedseq into seq_hdr.seq if iskeymatch=1 and isvalid=1
+				+ NOTE: original packet use seq_hdr.seq (old) for eviction, yet cloned packet has meta.seq (new) for large PUT to server
 		* Stage 3: vallen, vallo1, valhi1, case12
 			- For vallen and val, we provide two operations: get, set_and_get
 		* Stage 4-10: from val2 to val15
-		* Stage 11: vallo16, valhi16, ~~case3~~, port_forward_tbl
+		* Stage 11: vallo16, valhi16, port_forward_tbl, ~~case3~~
+			+ TODO: For PUT/DELRES_CASE3, forward to client
-		* Egress pipeline
+	+ Egress pipeline
+		* Stage 0
 			- process_i2e_cloned_packet_tbl for cloned packet from ingress to egress
 				+ If PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, update as PUT/DELRES/PUTRES to client
 				+ If PUTREQ_LARGE/PUTREQ_LARGE_RECIR, set seq_hdr.seq=meta.seq_large, update as PUTREQ_LARGE_SEQ to server
-					* TODO: PUTREQ_LARGE_SEQ will aplly the following MATs in egress pipeline
 				+ If GETRES_POP (with new key-value), update it as GETRES to client
 				+ If PUTREQ_POP (with new key-value), update it as PUTRES to client
 			- process_e2e_cloned_packet_tbl for cloned packet from egress to egress